jaikuun0430/odin-recipes/README.md

-This is my recipie page I will be able ot create a basic website using git is such a bother
+This is my recipes page I will be able ot create a basic food website